itsoctotv/6502-computer/README.md

 For the clock I currently use the [555 style clock](https://eater.net/schematics/clock.png) but later I will be using a 1MHz oscillator clock

+### current task
-_some pics/references can be found [here](docs/misc/)_
+- waiting for the W65C22 I/O Adapter to arrive and the custom PCBs for the EEPROM programmer _some pics/references can be found [here](docs/misc/)_

 **WIP**